unic/ScalaWebTest/README.md

 $ export WEBDRIVER_CHROME_DRIVER="$(which chromedriver)"
 ```

-And then run the tests using the command below:
+Then run the tests using the command below:

 ```bash
 $ sbt inttest